 Mary at The Farm and Book of Recipes (1915)

-Prepare to step back in time to the early 1900s and enter the cosy farm kitchen of Aunt Sarah Landis, a traditional Pennsylvania German housewife.
+Now, step back in time to the early 1900s and enter the cosy farm kitchen of Aunt Sarah Landis, a traditional Pennsylvania German housewife.

-Learn how to create an amazing variety of cakes using cake recipes from scratch adapted from one simple recipe.
+Discover how to create an amazing variety of cakes using cake recipes from scratch adapted from one simple recipe.

 You'll also be given her old fashioned recipes for angel food cake and a mouth-watering gold cake.